GayathriNuguri/dto-generator/README.md

 ✔ Generate clean Java DTO classes with fields, constructors, getters, and setters ✔ Customizable class name and fields
-✔ Uses environment variable for `GOOGLE_API_KEY` (secure, no hardcoding) ✔ Saves the generated DTO as a `.java` file
-✔ Integrated with Spring Boot for enterprise use
+✔ Uses environment variable for `GOOGLE_API_KEY` (secure, no hardcoding) ✔ Integrated with Spring Boot for enterprise use

 ---